daviviano/PatientMedicationAPI/README.txt

    and run 'npm install' to install all dependencies.

 STARTUP INSTRUCTIONS:
-To start the server, run 'node server.js'.
+To start the server, run 'node server.js' in directory containing 'server.js' file.
 This will create a server on the localhost (3000) port.

 TESTING INSTRUCTIONS: